microsoft/DeepSpeedExamples/training/stable_diffusion/README.md

 ## Training

 ### Training Data
-Our training data includes a significant dataset of pre-generated images by SD [https://github.com/poloclub/diffusiondb].
+Our training data includes a significant dataset of pre-generated images by [SD](https://github.com/poloclub/diffusiondb).
 You are not required to download the input data.
 Instead, you can specify or modify it within the training code (`train_sd_distill_lora.py`) as needed.To train the model, follow these steps:

 ### Training Script